UPACM/algolympics-site/src/2022/data/faq.md

 <br />
 <hr />

-Yes, please see the full mechanics here [link to follow].
+Yes, please see the full mechanics here at the [Mechanics page](https://algolympics.upacm.net/2022/mechanics).

 # To whom and when will certificates be sent?